leonardomendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 	* Clicking the **+** button on the right side of the top bar will create a new app from anywhere in the platform.
 	* Under your avatar on the right side of the top bar, there is an option to switch off the new navigation, which will be available for a limited amount of time.
 * We improved the search experience and added a full page of search results that can be accessed by clicking **View Search Results Page** at the bottom of the search drop-down menu or by pressing <kbd>Enter</kbd> after typing a search query
-* We changed the [My Apps](/developerportal/#my-apps) page and moved your favorite apps to the **Pinned** tab.
+* We changed the  page and moved your favorite apps to the **Pinned** tab.
 This will become the default tab on this page, making it easy to quickly access the apps you care about the most.
 * You asked and we listened: We added new label colors for labels in [Stories](/developerportal/collaborate/stories/).
 There are now 15 different colors to choose from, specifically selected with accessibility in mind.
 * We made some big changes to the look and feel of our Developer Portal:
 	* We reshuffled the navigation items in the [App Buzz](/developerportal/collaborate/buzz/#app-buzz) to a more logical order, based on our research insights.
 Now, there are two main sections: **Collaborate** and **Deploy**.